Towards Label-free Scene Understanding by Vision Foundation Models: Experiments

 We conduct a series of ablation experiments to evaluate and demonstrate the effectiveness of different modules within our framework, as shown in Table.~\ref{tab:ablation}.
 In this section, we present the ablation configuration and provide an in-depth analysis of our experimental results.

 \paragraph{Effect of Cross-modality Noisy Supervision.} In 2D scene understanding, the \textbf{Baseline} is CLIP.
 For 3D scene understanding, we directly project the 2D prediction to the 3D point cloud.
-We also conducted \textbf{w/o CNS} that the Cross-modality Noisy Supervision was not applied, i.e., build upon Baseline, the 2D label is refined by SAM, and projected to 3D points.
+We also conducted \textbf{w/o CNS} that the Cross-modality Noisy Supervision was not applied, \ie, build upon Baseline, the 2D label is refined by SAM, and projected to 3D points.
+Besides, we impose the baseline method self-training with the CLIP pseudo-labels, termed \textbf{base+CLIP}.
+Building upon \textbf{base+CLIP}, we also impose Latent Space Consistency Regularization, termed \textbf{base+CLIP+ LSCR}.
 Experiments show that SAM refinement promotes pseudo-label quality.
 Moreover, our Cross-modality Noisy Supervision can effectively supervise networks under extremely noisy pseudo labels.
 We also evaluate CNS qualitatively using the ScanNet dataset, as illustrated in Fig. \ref{fig:visual_2D} and \ref{fig:visual_3D}.
 Our comprehensive approach demonstrates remarkable performance in label-free scene understanding, encompassing both 2D and 3D scenarios.
 We observed that our results are comparable to human annotations in numerous instances.
-Interestingly, we discovered that both the 2D and 3D networks exhibit the remarkable ability to "segment anything," which can be attributed to the knowledge transferred from SAM.
+Interestingly, the 2D and 3D networks exhibit the remarkable ability to "segment anything," which can be attributed to the knowledge transferred from SAM.

 \paragraph{Effect of Label Refinement.} To verify how the label refinement affects the performance, we do not use SAM to refine the pseudo-labels during training (\textbf{w/o Refine}); we perform prediction refinement in the final result (\textbf{Post-Refine}).
 Notably, we observed a significant drop in accuracy when SAM refinement was omitted during training.
 This suggests that SAM is crucial in enhancing the model's performance.
 However, we also noticed that post-refinement did not contribute to the performance.
 This can be attributed to the fact that the trained networks already produced semantic-consistent regions similar to those obtained with SAM refinement.